 Khalifa Port’s 8-km long breakwater, the longest in the Middle East, allows the Gulf’s currents to flow freely, while protecting and preserving the local marine ecosystem.

-Owned by Abu Dhabi Ports and operated by Abu Dhabi Terminals (ADT), the port handles general cargo, container, roll-on and roll-off (RoRo) as well as break-bulk activities.
+Owned by Abu Dhabi Ports, the port handles general cargo, container, roll-on and roll-off (RoRo) as well as break-bulk activities.

 Infrastructure to Foster Growth

 Connectivity is at the core of Khalifa Port’s uniqueness.
 It serves over 25 shipping lines, offers direct links to 70 international destinations, and boasts an intermodal transport network facilitating efficient transportation and logistics across sea, road and air.
 The port will also be the first in the UAE to be linked to the new Etihad Rail network, which is currently under construction.

 Khalifa Port features state-of-the-art maritime infrastructure, including twelve of the world’s largest ship-to-shore quay cranes, 42 automated stacking cranes and 20 straddle carriers.
 With the ability to serve the largest ships at sea, and flexibility for future expansion, the port also currently allows the handling of all of Abu Dhabi’s container traffic with an annual capacity of 2.5 million TEUs and 12 million tons of general cargo.

 Khalifa Port is being developed in stages as industry demand grows.
 Due to exponential business growth, the Abu Dhabi Ports board recently approved expansion plans to start construction on a new channel, which will increase the draft to -18.5metres.

 The expansion also includes the creation of a new island; adding 3km to the current 1 km of the quay wall taking it up to a total of 4km.
 Post construction, all general cargo and RoRo operations will shift to the new island.